gabesoft/trans/README.md

 => ``{ a: [ { b: 2 }, { b: 3 } ] }``

-If the value at the field is an array adding one last dot at the end of the field name will indicate that we want to iterate the array.
+If the value at the field is an array adding one last dot at the end of the field name will indicate that we want to transform the elements of the array as opposed to the array as a whole.

 ``` javascript
 trans({ a: { b: [ 1, 2 ] } }).mapf('a.b', 'length').value();